 The Heinrich Böll Foundation is a catalyst for green visions and projects, a think tank for policy reform, and an international network.
 The primary objectives guiding our work are establishing democracy and human rights, fighting against environmental degradation, safeguarding everyone’s rights of social participation, supporting non-violent conflict resolution and defending the rights of individuals.
 We work with over 100 project partners in over 60 countries and currently maintain offices in 32 countries.

 leads the European Energy Transition work at the Heinrich Böll Foundation’s Headquarters in Berlin.
-Her work focuses on integrating the various European energy discussions into the German energy decision-making process.
 Before returning to Berlin, Rebecca was the Program Director of the Energy and Environment Program at the Foundation’s Washington office.
+She used to work on international energy issues both for the German Ministry of Environment and the German Foreign Ministry.
 She holds a Master’s degree in International Affairs and Economics from the Johns Hopkins University’s School of Advanced International Studies (SAIS).

 Dr. Radostina Primova